theskinofthings/theskinofthings.github.io/index.md

 **Afternoon**: Painting workshop concerning material rendering recipes by Willem Beurs for painters, photographers (limited seats).

 ## Abstract submission and dates
-Abstracts of 300 words can submitted to EasyChair, deadline is 4 september 2018.
-Notification of acceptance will be send latest 14 september.
-We will try to accommodate as many contributions as possible yet seats is limited.
+Abstracts of 300 words can submitted to EasyChair, deadline is **4 september 2018**.
+If you did not meet the deadline but still would like to participate you can contact me (m.w.a.wijntjes@tudelft.nl) asap, maybe there is still something possible while we draft the final programme (no guarantees).
+Notification of acceptance will be send latest **14 september**.
+We will try to accommodate as many contributions as possible yet seats are limited.
 Presentations will either be oral or poster.
 [Go to EasyChair submission page](https://easychair.org/conferences/?conf=tsot2018)

 ## Registration